Updated on 5/29/2020

 I thought that most students might pick Chinese New Year or the Mooncake Festival because they have a long holiday break and get to eat delicious food.
 But nope.
-They all described Children’s Day when they went to the movies for free, eat hamburgers, and play outside.
-As a kid, I think this would have been an easy pick for me too.
+They all described Children’s Day when they go to the movies for free, eat hamburgers, and play outside.
+As a kid, I think this would have been an easy pick for me, too.
+With the pandemic, all of these activities hold even more significance since it has only been in the past month that cinemas have re-opened in China, and children have been allowed to go outside to play in parks.1

 Children’s Day history began in the 1930s in China, and it used to be celebrated on April 4th.
 However, the date was changed in 1949 with the foundation of International Children’s Day.
 That year, the Democratic Federation of Women declared June 1st as the official date and the purpose of the holiday was to bring attention to children’s welfare and protection.
 Unlike traditional Chinese festivals, it’s easy to remember when is Children’s Day since it always falls on this date.